pixie-io/pixie/README.md

 #### 🚀 Deploy Pixie

-Deploy the Pixie Platform in your K8s cluster by runnning:
+Deploy the Pixie Platform in your K8s cluster by running:

 `px deploy`
 <br>